-Vinum Cellars was founded by two winemakers, Richard Bruno and Chris Condos who met when they were both studying at UC Davis, one of several Napa Valley based wineries we know of based on friendships forged during the rigors of classwork at UC Davis.
-Their first vintage was from 1997 with an original focus on Chenin Blanc and Petite Sirah (they have since branched out to produce wines from additional varieties) including Chardonnay, Pinot Noir and Sauvignon Blanc among others.
-Fruit for their wines come from vineyards they have generally locked up in long term contracts.
-And in addition to Vinum Cellars, they also produce wines under the following brands: Sierra Del Mar Vineyard (Sauvignon Blanc and Pinot Noir), Spring Street Winery (wines from Paso Robles and other parts of California’s central coast) and Typsetter (Cabernet Sauvignon).
+Vinum Cellars was founded by two winemakers, Richard Bruno and Chris Condos who met when they were both studying at UC Davis.
+This is one of several Napa Valley based wineries we know of based on friendships forged during the rigors of classwork at UC Davis.
+Their first vintage was from 1997, 1,000 cases of a Chenin Blanc, Roussanne and Viognier blend.
+Their early focus was on Chenin Blanc and Petite Sirah; they have long since increased and diversified production including Cabernet Sauvignon, Chardonnay, Pinot Noir and Sauvignon Blanc among others.
+Grapes for their wines come from vineyards they have generally locked up in long term contracts.
+And in addition to Vinum Cellars, they also produce wines under the following brands: Sierra Del Mar Vineyard (Sauvignon Blanc and Pinot Noir), Spring Street Winery (wines from Paso Robles and other parts of California’s central coast), Typsetter (Napa Valley Cabernet Sauvignon) and Sea Pines (wines from organically farmed vineyards in Mendocino County).
+Chris calls their Sea Pines Cabernet Sauvignon some of the best wine from this variety that he makes.

 Richard started his career in the food and wine world by working at a restaurant as a waiter and bartender.
 It was there that he was introduced to wine – he attended UC Davis in the mid 1990s and graduated with a degree in Fermentation Science, Viticulture and Enology in 1997.
 He has made wine for numerous wineries in both central and northern California over the years including as the Director of Winemaking for Don Sebastiani & Sons.
 Today he focuses on his consulting career having consulted for Niebaum-Coppola and Michael Pozzan Winery – along being one of the winemakers for Naked Wines.